 Delays and Closings

-Concern for the safety of SPS students is the guiding factor in all decisions regarding school closures.
-Southfield Public Schools makes decisions to close or stay open in consultation with SPS administrators, professional weather consultants, transportation services and Oakland County administrators.
+Concern for the safety of our students is the guiding factor in all decisions regarding school closures.
+Southfield Public Schools makes decisions to close or stay open in consultation with district administrators, professional weather consultants, transportation services and Oakland County administrators.

 State of Michigan “Snow Day” Provision